ionous/tapestry/idl/jess.md

 The first two are okay with jess, the third one is not; In inform <sup>1.68.1</sup>, the first and third are okay.

 * `Buckets and baskets are kinds of container.` in inform becomes two kinds: "Bucketss" and "basketss".
+The extra s isnt present with jess.

-# regarding traits there are a a few patterns:
+# regarding traits there are a few patterns:

 1. "(det) traits kind are verbing names." ex. `Five closed containers are in the kitchen.`